Bristol Palin Shares Her Opinion On Designer Tom Ford Not Wanting To Dress Melania Trump

 “Didn’t they hate each other a year ago?”

-And while it seems Bristol has a lot on her plate at the moment as she focuses on her two kids— Tripp, 8, and Sailor Grace, 1— she is still finding time to pen her thoughts for the world to read.
+And while it seems that Bristol has a lot on her plate at the moment as she focuses on her two kids, Tripp, 8, and Sailor Grace, 1, she is still finding time to pen her thoughts for the world to read.

 [Featured Image by Araya Diaz/Getty Images]